dtcenter/METplus/docs/Release_Guide/release_steps/metplus/update_release_date.rst

 Update Release Date
 ^^^^^^^^^^^^^^^^^^^

+Update the date for the official release.

+.. dropdown:: Instructions

   * The release date is stored in *metplus/RELEASE_DATE* in YYYYMMDD format.
   * Change the value stored in this file to match the current date.